danchoi/soywiki/README.markdown

 SoyWiki makes a great writing aid, especially if you do your writing in Vim.
-You can have SoyWiki open in multiple Vim windows, tabs, and buffers, and open an additional Vim window for editing an essay, chapter, or paper.
+You can have SoyWiki open in multiple Vim windows, tabs, and buffers, alongside any number of regular Vim windows.
 Throw in a bunch of Vim abbreviations (`:help abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written in record time.

 You don't need to shell out $$ for tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing and navigating text and how liberating it is to be able to store your content in the non-proprietary, universal plain-text format.
-Proprietary tools will come and go every few years, but the plain text file format and Vim are forever.
+Proprietary tools and formats will come and go every few years, but the plain text file format and Vim are forever.

 SoyWiki is free and open source.